lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 consequences of the ones in the DFZ list.
 This is achieved by using perl utilities from [utils](../utils/) as follows:

-    # create the MOLP problem from a copy string to NN.vlp:
+    # create the MOLP problem from a copy string to NN.vlp
-    mkvlp.pl <copystring> vlp/NN.vlp
+    utils/mkvlp.pl <copystring> vlp/NN.vlp
     # solve the MOLP problem and store the result in vlp/NN.res
     inner vlp/NN.vlp -o vlp/NN.res > vlp/NN.out
     # extract inequalities which do not follow from those in base.new
-    downgrade.pl vlp/NN.res base.new > result/NN.new
+    utils/checkall.pl vlp/NN.res base.new > result/NN.new

 The file [base.new](base.new) contains the DFZ inequalities in machine readable form.
 The applied